tomhodgins/responsive.style/src/techniques/ancestor-of-element.md

 ---
 title: Selecting the Ancestor of an Element
 keywords: selector, selector resolver, ancestor selector, parent selector, css parent
+description: How can you style the ancestor of another element with CSS?
+Both JavaScript and XPath have ways of reaching the element of an ancestor, learn how to style the ancestor of another element with CSS.
 ---

 CSS is limited to selecting elements, their following (younger) siblings, and children — but is unable to select elements ‘above’ or before elements in the tree structure.
 CSS in browsers can’t select the parent, or ancestor of another element.
 There is a selector in the CSS specs called [`:has()`](https://drafts.csswg.org/selectors/#relational) which would allow you to select the ancestor of an element matching another CSS selector, but despite being in the spec for years there is currently [zero browser support for `:has()`](http://caniuse.com/#feat=css-has).